shihkuanglee/RD-LCNN/README.md

 ## Results

-All systems reported in the papers are trained, validated and evaluated on [ASVspoof 2019 physical access (PA)](https://www.asvspoof.org/index2019.html) database, scores can be found in the directory [CMs](./CMs).
+All systems reported in studies are trained, validated and evaluated on [ASVspoof 2019 / 2021 physical access (PA)](https://www.asvspoof.org/) database, scores can be found in the directory [CMs](./CMs).

-#### Results of the baseline system, it is the implementation of the system used in:
+#### The system is the implementation of:

 Lavrentyeva, G., Novoselov, S., Tseren, A., Volkova, M., Gorlanov, A., Kozlov, A. (2019) [STC Antispoofing Systems for the ASVspoof2019 Challenge](https://www.isca-speech.org/archive/interspeech_2019/lavrentyeva19_interspeech.html).
 Proc.
 Interspeech 2019, 1033-1037, doi: 10.21437/Interspeech.2019-1768